-Dry Eye Syndrome is a common condition affecting up to 30% of the population and results from a breakdown in the natural layer of tears that coat the front of the eye.
-It often affects us as we become older, however, can affect anyone at any age.
-Several factors can contribute to the discomfort caused by dry eye including contact lens wear, extended use of digital devices, diet, some health conditions and medications.
+Dry eye syndrome is a common condition affecting up to 30% of the population and results from a breakdown in the natural layer of tears that coat the eye.
+It becomes more noticeable as we age, although it can affect you at any age.
+Several factors can contribute to the discomfort caused by dry eye, including extended use of digital devices, contact lens wear, diet, some health conditions and medications.

-Paradoxically, one of the most common symptoms is watery eyes or excessive tearing.
-A patient may wonder why this is the case when their eyes are described as dry.
-When the tear film is unstable and not adequately coating the eye, the resultant irritation produces reflex tearing to help counteract the irritation.
+Counterintuitively, one of the more common symptoms of dry eye is watery eyes or excessive tearing.
+This happens when the tear film does not coat the front surface of the eye evenly.
+Dry spots form and irritation follows producing reflex tearing in response to the irritation.
 Typically, reflex tearing has insufficient quality of tears to adequately coat the eye and correct the problem.
-For this reason, dry eye syndrome could more appropriately be termed “Tear Film Dysfunction.”
+Dry eye treatments are then needed to correct the balance.

 - Burning, stinging or irritated eyes

 - Frequent blinking

 - Matting or caking of eyelashes (particularly after sleep)